 Our experts say just like with houses, not having enough for the down payment isn’t the end of the line.
 You can add your equity from other properties you own to the required down as collateral.

 When you purchase land or property in Ontario, you need to pay a land transfer tax.
 The value will vary depending on the price of your property.
 The range is from 0.5% all the way up to 2.5%.
-The taxes can be paid in instalments throughout the year in 2, 6 or 11 instalments.
+The taxes can be paid in installments throughout the year in 2, 6, or 11 installments.

 You do not have to pay Harmonized Sales Tax or HST on vacant land if it’s for residential purposes.
 If you plan to develop commercial properties, then HST is applicable.

-Our experts stress that utilities cost is also another factor to think about.
+Our experts stress that utility cost for living in condos in Mississauga is also another factor to think about.
 Bringing utilities to your land can cost you tens of thousands, but again it depends on your land, location and how close you are to public utility connections.

 How much does an acre of land cost in Ontario?